nicola-lunghi/TonexOneController/HardwarePlatforms.md

 **Ensure its the ESP32-S3FH4R2 with USB-C port.
 There are some similar boards with no USB-C or slightly different processor** This module is very low cost (around US$6) and does not support an LCD display.
 It requires a 5 volt DC power supply.
-Caution: do not connect a pedalboard 9v!
-If you do, you will probably blow up both the PCB and your Tonex One!
+Caution: do not directly connect a pedalboard 9v!
+If you do, you will probably blow up both the PCB and your Tonex One!<br>
+If you do wish to use 9v power, refer to [9 volt Power for Zero and 1.69](#9v_power)

 ### Connections
 Note: the controller code relies on the Tonex One pedal being set to Stomp mode.
 Code is in place to do this automatically, but it seems it may have a bug.
 Manually enable Stomp mode on your pedal.